MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 - Trust Your Experience

-## Storage Vendors May be Ephemeral
+# Storage Vendors May be Ephemeral

 - plan for failures
 - plan ahead for replacements

+### Exceptional but Realistic Conditions: Major Shocks

+- shocks that weaken or kill whole servers, multiple servers
+- regional: depression, war, earthquake, flood, etc.
+- human: admin failures, payment arrangements, hostile or government action

+TBS

-## Storage Vendors and Locations Must be Independent
+# Storage Vendors and Locations Must be Independent

 - financial dependence through mergers
 - location dependence through common facilities
 - keeping multiple copies in one vacility

-## Make Auditing More Efficient
+# Develop Standards for the Benefit of All

+### Make auditing more efficient.

 - consumes much time, bandwidth, egress charges
 - what is needed: cryptographic verification, checksum with nonce